rohitium/rohitium.github.io/_posts/2025-08-11-Language-Model-Parameter.md

 ### Through the Lenz of Statistical Physics

 Another way to look at dynamics of neural network training could be through the lens of the Lenz-Ising Model or, as it is more commonly known as, the Ising Model.[^4] Ising Model is mainly a mathematical object that doesn't correspond exactly to any physical system, but its properties have made it a popular tool for [pedagogical statistical physics](https://farside.ph.utexas.edu/teaching/329/lectures/node110.html).

-In a nutshell, Ising model refers to a lattice in *d* dimensions where each vertex $$s_i$$ can have two identities -- $$s_i = +1$$ or $$s_i = -1$$, i.e. spin up or down.
+In a nutshell, Ising model refers to a lattice in *d* dimensions where each vertex $$s_i$$ can have two identities: $$s_i = +1$$ or $$s_i = -1$$, i.e. spin up or down.
 These spins can be influenced by an external magnetic field $$h$$ or via local interactions between neighboring vertices, with the interaction strength $$J_{i,j}$$.
 Thus, the Hamiltonian of an Ising model can be written as:

 <div id="eq2">
 $$